jinlikegold/currently-learning/README.md

 ### 10/5:
 Working on a personalized Emoji app from the Scrimba module, involving a for loop, input fields, and arrays.

+### 10/6:
+Completed Emoji app, now working to add new features, refactor some of the code, and modify the design.